numpy/numpy/doc/neps/nep-0023-restructuring-np-core.rst

 The publicness of this API surface is contagious - in principle, ``np.core.numerictypes.array`` (an alias of ``np.core.multiarray.array``) is part of the API too.

-This is problematic - it means that if ``numeric.py`` contains ``from numpy.core.multiarray import array``, then we can never remove that line, without risking breaking someone using ``np.core.numeric.array``.
+This is problematic - it means that if ``numeric.py`` contains ``from numpy.core.multiarray import array``, then we can never remove that line without risking breaking someone using ``np.core.numeric.array``.

 The proposal here is to: